rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 take away the wicked from the presence of the king, and his throne will be established in righteousness. ^2505

-Do not put yourself forward in the king’s presence or stand in the place of the great, ^2506
+Do not put yourself forward in the king's presence or stand in the place of the great, ^2506

-for it is better to be told, Come up here, than to be put lower in the presence of a noble.
-What your eyes have seen ^2507
+for it is better to be told, "Come up here," than to be put lower in the presence of a noble.What your eyes have seen ^2507

 do not hastily bring into court, for what will you do in the end, when your neighbor puts you to shame? ^2508

-Argue your case with your neighbor himself, and do not reveal another’s secret, ^2509
+Argue your case with your neighbor himself, and do not reveal another's secret, ^2509

 lest he who hears you bring shame upon you, and your ill repute have no end. ^2510